 Maple syrup urine disease

-The second most common subtype is intermittent MSUD, which does not present in infancy.
-Patients have normal intellectual development and growth and only experience symptoms in childhood and beyond following any catabolic stress such as infection, fever, dehydration, etc. The presentation of intermittent MSUD following catabolic stress includes ketoacidosis, anorexia, nausea, vomiting, fatigue, and signs of neurotoxicity including ataxia, cognitive impairment, hallucinations, sleep disturbance, dystonia, and seizures or coma.
-Treatment and management are similar to classic MSUD treatment and involve prompt and aggressive intervention during acute episodes and long-term dietary restriction of branched-chain amino acids.
+Intermittent MSUD, the second most common subtype, does not present in infancy.
+Patients have normal intellectual development and growth and only experience symptoms in childhood and beyond following any catabolic stress such as infection, fever, dehydration, surgery, etc. The presentation of intermittent MSUD following catabolic stress includes ketoacidosis, anorexia, nausea, vomiting, fatigue, and signs of neurotoxicity including ataxia, cognitive impairment, hallucinations, sleep disturbance, dystonia, and seizures or coma.
+Treatment and management are similar to classic MSUD treatment and involve prompt and aggressive intervention during acute episodes and long-term dietary restriction of BCAAs.

 E71.0 – Maple-syrup-urine disease